 You can streamline the process for reviewing test results by building notifications that automatically consolidate and forward results to the appropriate teams or channels, providing them with the necessary context for what was tested.
 For example, you can create notifications that include more contextual information about your tests (e.g., steps to take to investigate the issue, troubleshooting dashboard links) and send them over email or to a dedicated Slack channel.
 This ensures that you are notified as soon as tests complete, enabling you to quickly evaluate if you need to take further action.

 The example above is a Datadog notification for a test that verifies cart functionality for an e-commerce application.
-The notification provides detailed information about what is being tested, such as test locations, devices, and steps.
-It also includes links to relevant dashboards and traces for troubleshooting test failures.
+The notification provides detailed information about what is being tested and links to a relevant dashboard, service overview, and runbook for troubleshooting test failures.

 In this post, we discussed some best practices for creating end-to-end tests that are efficient and provide the context needed to troubleshoot issues.
 We also looked at a few ways Datadog can help simplify the test creation process and organize your tests.
-You can check out our documentation to learn more about creating E2E tests.
+You can check out Part 2 of our series to learn how to maintain your existing suite of tests or our documentation to learn more about creating E2E tests.
 If you don’t have an account, you can sign up for a free trial today.